SirPotatoIV/git-hub-profile-pdf-generator/README.md

 # git-hub-profile-pdf-generator
-Using Node.js, generate a PDF of a users GitHub profile based on prompts through Node.js.

 ## Description
 This project has the user input a GitHub username and a color into node.js.
 It then generates a PDF resume utilizing information from the github api based on the username and utilizies the user input color for styling.
 The code is taking values from the github api and placing them within an html template, which is converted into a PDF. ---Currently the color styling is not displaying in the PDF---